 - Complete the Application for Certificate of Number Kansas Boating Act.

 - Locate your sales tax receipt/bill of sale.

 - Take the necessary paperwork and your registration fee to one of the following locations:

-Send your completed application form, bill of sales/sales tax receipt, and fee payment to:
+To register your boat by mail, you'll need to send your completed Application for Certificate of Number Kansas Boating Act, bill of sales/sales tax receipt, and fee payment to:

-Registrations are valid for three years.
-About six weeks before your registration expiration date, you'll receive a renewal notice.
+Boat registrations are valid for 3 years.
+Approximately 6 weeks before your registration expiration date, you'll receive a renewal notice.

 Be sure to keep your registration address current by notifying the KDWP of any address changes.